Pa. Democrats on what went wrong against Donald Trump and what’s next

 Pennsylvania Democrats have begun self-reflecting — and finger pointing — on the reasons for Kamala Harris' defeat and other losses in the state.

-As elected leaders and strategists saw former President Donald Trump surpass Vice President Kamala Harris in the state and Democrats lose down ballot, they tried to make sense of an election many thought they could eke out — or that would at least look closer.
+As elected leaders and strategists saw former President Donald Trump surpass Vice President Kamala Harris in the state and Democrats lose down ballot, they tried to make sense of an election that many thought they could eke out — or that would at least look closer.

 “Clearly, America wasn’t buying what we were selling,” Pennsylvania Democratic strategist Eric Stern said.
-“So I think it’s a question of did we not sell it hard enough?
+“So I think it’s a question of: Did we not sell it hard enough?
 Should we be selling something else?
 Should we burn the store down?”

-Across the state Democratic Party leaders are soul-searching over their core messaging and facing intense criticism over their failure to hold onto working class voters.
-On Wednesday they were starting to evaluate how they lost.
+Across the state, Democratic Party leaders are soul-searching over their core messaging and facing intense criticism over their failure to hold onto working-class voters.
+On Wednesday, they were starting to evaluate how they lost.

 Most agreed it wasn’t one thing but a combination of several: an electorate that wanted change and felt the economy was broken, a still, somehow, underestimated appreciation for how Trump personally connects with voters here, and the hard-to-compute factors, like the challenges Harris faced as a woman of color in a state that has elected few women to higher office statewide.

-“She didn’t lose just because she was a woman or just because of inflation, and quite frankly most campaigns are like that,” strategist Mike Mikus said.
+“She didn’t lose just because she was a woman or just because of inflation, and quite frankly most campaigns are like that,” Western Pennsylvania strategist Mike Mikus said.
 “What we as a party need to do is figure out, of the things we can control, what did we fail at?”

 “It should come as no great surprise that a Democratic Party which has abandoned working-class people would find that the working class has abandoned them,” Sen. Bernie Sanders, a Vermont independent who caucuses with Democrats, said Wednesday.